praschetan/mobile-services.en/help/android/rel-notes.md

 Here is the release notes, known issues, and hot fix information for Android SDK 4.x for Experience Cloud Solutions:

+**April 3, 2020: 4.18.2**

+* In App Messaging - For security reasons, WebViews created by the SDK now set property 'setAllowFileAccess' equal to false.

+**March 12, 2020: 4.18.1**

+* Target – Target Session ID will now be added as a context data parameter “a.target.sessionId” in the internal Analytics-for-Target hit sent to Adobe Analytics.

 **January 16, 2020: 4.18.0**

 * Acquisition - Added a new API, `Analytics.processGooglePlayInstallReferrerUrl(final String url)`, to support Google Play Install Referrer APIs.